 This post may contain affiliate links.
 This blog generates income via ads.

-Perfect for enjoying as a digestif cocktail after dinner, this vibrant green, classic grasshopper cocktail combines crème de menthe, crème de cacao and heavy cream.
-The result is a refreshing mint-chocolate flavored shaken cocktail that’s ready to serve in 5 minutes or less.
-For an extra special treat, try a blended variation made with ice cream!
+Found on Supper Club menus far and wide, the Wisconsin Grasshopper Cocktail combines crème de menthe, crème de cacao and heavy cream.
+The result is a refreshing mint-chocolate cocktail that’s ready to serve in 5 minutes or less.
+For an extra special treat, try a blended variation made with vanilla ice cream!

 Enjoying a grasshopper is like drinking a liquid Andes mint.
 It’s so smooth, just sweet enough, and full of delicious mint-chocolate taste.
 This green cocktail recipe is sure to be one of your new favorite homemade cocktail recipes!